(Master’s or Professional degrees)

 Only official TOEFL scores received directly from Educational Testing Service are acceptable.
 For further information, visit TOEFL.org.
 TOEFL score reports are only valid for two years.
 Purdue University Northwest’s code for the TOEFL application is 001638.

-The Graduate School accepts International English Language Testing System (IELTS) test scores in addition to the TOEFL.
-The following minimums are required for admission:
+The Graduate School also accepts International English Language Testing System (IELTS) test scores (Academic Module).
+An overall band score of 6.5 is required for admission with the following minimum section requirements:

 For more information, visit IELTS.org.
 Only IELTS scores received directly from the testing facility are considered official.